patrickagte/academic-kickstart/content/home/about.md

 # Biography

-I am a fifth-year Ph.D. student at Columbia University.
-I am visiting the Economics Department at Princeton University for the academic year 2018-2019.
+I am a second-year Ph.D. student in Economics at Princeton University.

-I work in the intersection between Industrial Organization and other fields, like Education and Healthcare.
-My research is focused on trying to understand how markets work in industries that provide services related to investments in human capital.
-I use structural microeconomic models of demand and supply to understand how families and firms behave, combining administrative data from governments, private companies, self-collected data using surveys, and experimental interventions.
-I have projects in Chile, Peru and the Dominican Republic.
+I work on the intersection between Development Economics and Industrial Organization.
+My research focuses on market structures in low-income countries.
+I have projects in El Salvador, India, and the Dominican Republic.